ras52/bootstrap/stage-5/README.txt

-    -D NAME[=VAL]       Pre-defines a macro, optionally with a value --compatibility=N   Sets compatibility with the stage N tools --nostdlib          Do not link against crt0.o and libc.o
+    -D NAME[=VAL]       Pre-defines a macro, optionally with a value --compatibility=N   Sets compatibility with the stage N tools --nostdlib          Do not link against crt0.o and libc.o --with-cpp=PROGRAM  Use the specified program as the preprocessor --with-ccx=PROGRAM  Use the specified program as the compiler --with-as=PROGRAM   Use the specified program as the assembler --with-ld=PROGRAM   Use the specified program as the linker

 Input files are distinguished using their extensions.
 A .c file as assumed to be a C file that needs preprocessing; a .i file is assumed